monero-ecosystem/monero-ecosystem.github.io/readme.md

 ## How do I create a project post for my repo?

 That's easy!
-As long as your repo is one of the Monero Ecosystem project, feel free to fork repo and put your formatted markdown file in the [\_post folder](https://github.com/monero-ecosystem/monero-ecosystem.github.io/tree/master/_posts).
+As long as your repo is one of the Monero Ecosystem project, feel free to fork repo and put your formatted markdown file in the [\_posts folder](https://github.com/monero-ecosystem/monero-ecosystem.github.io/tree/master/_posts).
 If everything works as you expected, push a pull request.
 Then your post will show up on the page after merge.

 ## What's the formatted markdown file?

-There is the exameple, you could also take [existing files as example](https://github.com/monero-ecosystem/monero-ecosystem.github.io/tree/master/_posts).
+You can follow the format below, or check out [existing files as examples](https://github.com/monero-ecosystem/monero-ecosystem.github.io/tree/master/_posts).

 ```
 ---